armory/documentation/_spinnaker/operator-config.md

 ### .spec.spinnakerConfig.profiles

-Configuration options for each service profile.
+Configuration for each service profile.
 This is the equivalent of `~/.hal/default/profiles/<service>-local.yml`.
 For example the following `profile` is for Gate:

 ```yaml
 spec: